nrw-digital/week-notes/en/updates/_posts/2023-04-28-week-notes.md

 author: Phil and Andrew
 ---

 This week Andrew and Phil are looking at the forms on our website, pair writing, trio writing and writing content for our users.
-This makes a change as Andrew and Phil can often be found swapping jokes about Mrs Slocombe.
+This makes a change from Andrew and Phil swapping jokes about Mrs Slocombe.
 In case you are too young to remember, Mrs Slocombe became famous for starring in a TV sitcom called “are you being served”.
-She had many famous quotes, most of them about her “cat”, but these are too rude to mention here.

 ![alt text](link to image + ?raw=true)